 Les Adrets de l'Estérel

-A stone's throw from Saint-Raphaël, Les Adrets de l'Esterel is a town located in the extreme south-east of the Var.
+A stone's throw from Saint-Raphaël, Les Adrets de l'Esterel is a town located in the extreme southeast of the Var.
 Bordering the Maritime Alps, its territory is composed of large green forests.
-The town overlooks the bay of Cannes and has an exceptional view of les îles de Lérins (the Lerins islands) and la Corniche de l'Estérel (Esterel cliff road).
+The town overlooks the bay of Cannes and has an exceptional view of the Lerins islands and la Corniche de l'Estérel.

 Between the Esterel massif and the Mediterranean...

-Covering an area of 22km², the town is located at an altitude of 250 metres above sea level and has a magnificent view of the bay of Cannes and the Islands of Lerins.
+Covering an area of 22km², the town is located at an altitude of 250 meters above sea level and has a magnificent view of the bay of Cannes and the Islands of Lerins.

 At the beginning, "Les Adrets" was only a hamlet of Montauroux, called "Les Maures de Montauroux".
 The term "Moors" referred to uncultivated land intended for grazing.
 Due to the distance of the village from Montauroux, Napoleon III decided to make it a commune in April 1867, under the name "Les Adrets de Montauroux".
 All the villages and hamlets called "Adrets" have as their etymology a Latin verb meaning "to be burned".
 These are generally high places exposed to the sun (whereas "hubacs" are low places located on the northern slope of a mountain).
 In Provençal, "Adré" or "Adrech" means "good side".